 A recent podcast caused me to dig this article back out and finish it, or, rather, substantially rewrite it.
 I’m not going to link to it, but had I been a guest on that podcast, I would’ve chimed in and said, “My wife is very courageous and loves fixing things.
 In fact, she’s very good at fixing things.
 Does this mean she’s a man?”
 And I would’ve asked because I would’ve wanted their equivocations on record.

 “Of course, she’s not a man!” the host and other guest would’ve undoubtedly responded within this hypothetical conversation.
 “We’re not saying that women can’t be courageous nor are we saying that women can’t be good at fixing things.
 Women can even like guns and sports.
 We’re saying that these are activities that especially help men grow into godly men.”

 To that, I would’ve responded.
 “Sure.
-For one thing, that’s not what people are going to take away from this discussion.
+But, for one thing, though, that’s not what people are going to take away from this discussion.
 Men who do not like sports, guns, or fixing things are going to hear that they are somehow less of a man.
 Women who enjoy sports, guns, and fixing things are going to hear that they are somewhere on the masculine side of the gender compendium.
 Except there is no such thing as a gender compendium and by promoting it, even unwittingly, you are doing much damage to brothers and sisters in Christ who are struggling with their gender identity.
 For another thing, there’s nothing about courage, fixing things, and guns that are inherently weighted towards masculinity.
 Those all fall under the category of image bearing.”

 The belief that certain culturally preferred activities and personality traits are masculine or feminine is not biblical.
 This was brought home to me during a conversation with hyper-complementarians almost two years ago; the genesis for me starting and stopping this article multiple times.